techiediaries/techiediaries/_posts/2020/angular-9/2019-09-15-angular-9-route-parameters-snapshot-parammap-example.md

 ---
 layout: post
-title: "The Angular 7/8 Router: Accessing Route Parameters with Snapshot and Observables (ParamMap)"
+title: "The Angular 9/8 Router: Route Parameters with Snapshot and ParamMap by Example"
 image: "images/content/angular.png"
-excerpt: "In this tutorial we're going to see how to handle route parameters with the Angular 8 Router using different methods: Snapshot and ParamMap Observable." tags : [angular, angular8, angular-9-ngfor-examples, angular-9-router-examples]
+excerpt: "In this tutorial we're going to see how to handle route parameters with the Angular 9/8 Router using different methods: Snapshot and ParamMap Observable"
+categories: angular
+date: 2020-03-02
+tags : [angular, angular8, angular-9-ngfor-examples, angular-9-router-examples]
 ---

+In this tutorial we're going to see how to handle route parameters with the Angular 9/8 Router example using different methods: Snapshot and ParamMap Observable.

-The Angular 7/8 Router is a powerful router library that allows developers to implement advanced functionality in their Angular applications, beside basic component routing, such as:
+Angular provides a powerful router library that allows developers to implement advanced functionality in their Angular applications, beside basic component routing, such as:

 - Route protection using guards,
 - Route parameters,
 - Child routes,
 - Auxiliary routes etc.

+## Handling Route Parameters with Angular 9

 In the previous [tutorial](https://www.techiediaries.com/angular-router), we have created a basic routing between components with the Angular Router.
-In this tutorial we're going to see how to handle route parameters in Angular 8.
+In this tutorial we're going to see how to handle route parameters in Angular 9.

-We are going to start from the simple Angular application we've build in the previous Router tutorial which you can find from this [repository](https://github.com/techiediaries/angular-router-demo) or in [CodeSandBox](https://codesandbox.io/s/github/techiediaries/angular-router-demo).
+We are going to start from the simple Angular application we've build in the previous tutorial which you can find from this [repository](https://github.com/techiediaries/angular-router-demo) or in [CodeSandBox](https://codesandbox.io/s/github/techiediaries/angular-router-demo)

 This is the implementation of the `ProductDetailComponent`: